The Wonder

 Introduction

-If you’re interested in exploring how you might improve your mental self-care, this book may be a stumbled upon opportunity to reflect on some useful, though sometimes unex-pected, suggestions.
+If you’re interested in exploring how you might improve your mental self-care, this book may be a stumbled upon opportunity to reflect on some useful, sometimes unexpected, suggestions.

-As you read, keep in mind that there’s a nurturing guide within you who, when allowed, will point you toward chances to give and get niceness.
+As you read, keep in mind that there’s a nurturing guide within you who, when allowed, will seek chances to give and get niceness.

 1